Jorge Soler Player Props: Marlins vs. Blue Jays

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (65) this season while batting .260 with 33 extra-base hits.
+- Soler leads Miami with 65 hits, batting .256 this season with 33 extra-base hits.

-- Among qualified batters, he ranks 74th in batting average, while his on-base percentage ranks 26th and he is sixth in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 86th, his on-base percentage ranks 33rd, and he is eighth in the league in slugging.

-- Soler will look to extend his six-game hitting streak.
-He's batting .313 with two homers during his last games.

-- In 60.9% of his 69 games this season, Soler has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Soler has picked up a hit in 60.0% of his 70 games this year, with multiple hits in 21.4% of those games.

-- Soler has driven home a run in 25 games this season (36.2%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on five occasions..
+- Soler has driven in a run in 25 games this year (35.7%), including 12 games with more than one RBI (17.1%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 46.4% of his games this year, with more than one run scored in 11.6%.
+- In 32 of 70 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.